labring/sealos/docs/4.0/docs/cloud/apps/appstore/appstore.md

 └── README.md
 ```

-And the image cr yaml named as `config.yaml` is like:
+An example of the image cr yaml named as `config.yaml` is like this:

 ```yaml
 apiVersion: imagehub.sealos.io/v1